starkbank/sdk-python/README.md

 )
 ```

+NOTE: Never save your private key hard coded.
+Get it from a environment variable.

-You should pass this project in the user argument of your requests, such as:
+You can pass the project user by two different way.

+The first ways is passing user argument in all methods such as:

 ```python
 balance = starkbank.balance.get(user=project)
 ```

-Alternatively, if you want to use the same project on all requests, we recommend you set it as the default user by doing:
+Or alternatively, if you want to use the same project on all requests, we recommend you set it as the default user by doing:

 ```python
 starkbank.user = project